 A company sometimes doesn’t know its own TS before the issue comes up, usually in TS litigation against ex-employees.
 Of course, the company as a whole has collective knowledge of its own technology, but it may not have thought through which portions of its technology are actually TSs (If Only We Knew What We Know).
-Unlike patents which the company must proactively demarcate beforehand from the rest of its technology (see series on patent claims as demarcated boundaries), TSs (like copyrights), do not require such upfront designation until the start of litigation
+Unlike patents which the company must proactively demarcate beforehand from the rest of its technology (see this article on patent claims as demarcated boundaries), TSs (like copyrights), do not require such upfront designation until the start of litigation

 Further, most attorneys would be hard-pressed to do a TS review of a large volume of source code, similar to the standard “privilege review” of emails to be produced in litigation.

 Thus, it is easier for the producing party to use a blanket or umbrella designation of all source code under a PO, have the receiving party extract/select the specific files it wants to make its case, and then review those selected items before printing/production.
 At this point it likely would be simple to decide whether these items are TSs, and thus whether further PO restrictions (such as “no analysis outside the source code room”) apply.
 However, this opportunity for subsequent review is not typically used.